mbuda/reviewIt/README.md

 * *will_paginate* for pagination

-I also added about site, changed all .erb files to HAML, override some bootstrap settings, made infinite scrolling(check this [tutorial]: http://christianvarga.com/simple-infinite-scroll-with-rails-and-jquery/ and searching by author, title, reviewer.
+I also added about site, changed all .erb files to HAML, override some bootstrap settings, made infinite scrolling(check this [tutorial](http://christianvarga.com/simple-infinite-scroll-with-rails-and-jquery/) and searching by author, title, reviewer.